gina-alaska/alaska_affordable_energy_model/README.md

 - compare the ability of energy infrastructure project types (efficiency, renewable energy, fuel switching) to reduce the cost of energy in communities,
 - determine the capital investment needed and the resulting energy savings to communities.

-Disclaimer: The results presented in the model results are generated from available data on population, consumption, generation, and information on a technologies analyzed.
+Disclaimer: The results presented in the model results are generated from available data on population, consumption, generation, and information on technologies analyzed.
 For some communities this information may be incomplete.
-If you have, or know of a source of data that could help improve the model please contact The Alaska Energy Authority .
+If you have, or know of, a source of data that could help improve the model, please contact The Alaska Energy Authority.

 Resources with more details on the Alaska Affordable Energy Model:
 - [AAEM Wiki](https://github.com/gina-alaska/alaska_affordable_energy_model/wiki)